What is overdrafting and how can it help your business?

 Choosing between secured and unsecured overdrafts

 Business overdrafts are available as both secured and unsecured lending.
-An unsecured overdraft means that you do not need to pledge any assets to your financial provider in order to access the facility.
-Meanwhile, secured overdrafts require you to commit a range of assets, such as residential, commercial and industrial property, to give you a line of credit.
-Each option has advantages and disadvantages.
-An unsecured overdraft exposes you and your business to less risk, but your line of credit will be smaller.
+An unsecured overdraft means that you do not need to provide an asset as security for the facility.
+On the other hand, secured overdrafts require you to commit a range of assets, such as residential, commercial and industrial property, as security for the facility.

 Taking the next steps